lightbend/model-serving-tutorial/README.md

 ## SBT Projects

 The SBT build is organized into several projects under the `root` project.
 There are four projects that illustrate model-serving techniques: `akkaserver`, `flinkserver`, `sparkserver`, `tensorflowserver`.
 There are four supporting projects: `client`, `configuration`, `model`, `protobufs`.
-Finally, the `data` directory contains all the data and models used.
-A data set for wine is used.
+Finally, the `data` directory contains all the data and pre-trained models used.
+A data set for wine is used from [this Kaggle project](https://www.kaggle.com/vishalyo990/prediction-of-quality-of-wine/data).
+More details are in the tutorial presentation.

 > **Note:** Suggested exercises are embedded as code comments throughout the source code in the projects.
 Search for `// Exercise` to find them.